History of rent control in England and Wales: Scope of control

 All dwellings not already subject to control, and with rateable values that did not exceed £100 in London, £90 in Scotland and £75 elsewhere were brought back into control.

-It also brought to an end the creeping decontrol under the 1933 Act (whereby the landlord had been able to obtain vacant possession or decontrol had come about by the grant of a two-year lease or tenancy).
+It also brought to an end the creeping decontrol under the Rent and Mortgage Interest Restrictions (Amendment) Act 1933 (whereby the landlord had been able to obtain vacant possession or decontrol had come about by the grant of a two-year lease or tenancy).
 The form of control introduced for the newly controlled dwellings differed from that previously in existence and they became "new control" and "old control" respectively.
 The distinction is no longer of importance, now that "control" has been replaced by "regulation".
 For the first time local authority dwellings were excluded from control.

 Like its First World War predecessor, the Second World War legislation was only intended to continue in force "the principal Acts" until six months after the emergency ended.
-These were the Rent And Mortgage Interest Restrictions Acts 1920 - 1938 and were due to expire in 1942.
-The Order in Council that should have declared the end of the emergency was never made, and the Acts, as amended, continued in force until 1968 (1971 in Scotland).
+These were the Rent and Mortgage Interest Restrictions Acts 1920 - 1938 and were due to expire in 1942.
+The Order in Council that should have declared the end of the emergency was never made, and the acts, as amended, continued in force until 1968 (1971 in Scotland).

 1945 to 1957

 The post-war period

 In the aftermath of wartime bomb damage, shortage of materials and building restrictions, the increased demand for homes from those returning from the conflict resulted in housing shortages that continued into the next decade.
 No attempt was made to introduce any form of rent decontrol.

 The Building Materials and Housing Act 1945, which was passed on 20 December 1945, limited selling and letting prices for certain houses.

-The Act increased the amount of loan Treasury could raise under the Housing (Temporary Accommodation) Act 1944 to £200M.
+The act increased the amount of loan Treasury could raise under the Housing (Temporary Accommodation) Act 1944 to £200 million.
 Local authorities were enabled to grant loans to acquire or construct homes costing up to £1,500 each.

-Permitted Rent
+Permitted rent

 A house or a flat constructed under building licence under the Defence Regulations made under the Emergency Powers (Defence) Acts 1939-1945 could be subject to a condition limiting the price for sale or rent (the "permitted rent").